 Duchenne/Becker Muscular Dystrophy (DMD/BMD)

-• Duchenne and Becker muscular dystrophy are the most common disorders, affecting 14 in 100,000 males ages 5-24 each year.
-This disorder is typically diagnosed in early childhood and affects males most often.
+- Duchenne and Becker muscular dystrophy are the most common disorders, affecting 14 in 100,000 males ages 5-24 each year.
+Duchenne MD is typically diagnosed in early childhood and affects males most often.
 People with Becker muscular dystrophy typically have milder symptoms and the disease progresses much more slowly than Duchenne muscular dystrophy.
 Since they have very similar symptoms, these two diseases are typically referred to as DBMD.

 Facioscapulohumeral (FSHD)